AlexandreRouma/SDRPlusPlus/contributing.md

 # JSON Formatting

 The ability to add new radio band allocation identifiers and color maps relies on JSON files.
 Proper formatting of these JSOn files is important for reference and readability.
-The folowing guides will show you how to properly format the JSON files for their respective uses.
+The following guides will show you how to properly format the JSON files for their respective uses.

 **IMPORTANT: JSON File cannot contain comments, there are only in this example for clarity**